-If you’ve been striving for more sustainable, cruelty-free lifestyle for quite some time, you likely know that sadly animal testing is still routinely performed in many industries, including the makeup industry.
+If you’ve been striving for more sustainable, cruelty free makeup and lifestyle in general, for quite some time, you likely know that sadly animal testing is still routinely performed in many industries, including the makeup industry.

-In other words, these items, which include creams, makeup and other lotions and potions, are not in any way necessary – and yet, many innocent creatures suffer in horrendous, outdated tests as in many places it’s required by law.
+In other words, these items, which include creams, makeup and other lotions and potions, are not in any way necessary – and yet, many innocent creatures suffer in horrendous, outdated tests, as in many places it’s still required by law.

 Specifically, it’s worth mentioning that animal testing for beauty brands was banned in the UK in 1997.

-Despite enormous efforts to help China develop better practices, animal testing ban is yet to happen in this country, and as such, consumers willing to live a cruelty free lifestyle must be very careful when choosing which brands to support.
+Despite enormous efforts to help China develop better practices, an animal testing ban is yet to happen in this country, (although some progress is being made), and as such, consumers wishing to live a cruelty free lifestyle must be very careful when choosing which brands to support.

-If you are committed to only purchasing cruelty free products, the following tips will help:
+If you are committed to only purchasing cruelty free makeup products, the following tips will help:

-• Do your research.
-Generally, the easiest approach to finding cruelty free products that work for you is to search for information on resources such as Leaping Bunny, Cruelty Free Kitty and Ethical Elephant.
+Do your research.
+Generally, the easiest approach to finding cruelty free products that work for you is to search for information on resources such as:

 it’s good to be aware